 PICK WHAT YOU NEED-

-- Battery Back-Up: Allows the opener to function even when the power is out.
+- Battery Back-Up: This allows the opener to function even when the power is out.
 The battery power typically will operate up to 20 cycles before depleting.

 - Wifi Operation: The unit will connect to your home router via wifi, and allow you to access door function by use of an app.
 This can come in handy in order to open or close your garage door when not at home.
 It is also great to receive a notification sent to your cell phone whenever the door is operated.